International Visiting Students

 Because of it topography and its length from north to south, Chile has a great variety of climates.
 Barren from Arica to La Serena, Mediterranean in the central region until Concepción, tempered rainy from Concepción to Punta Arenas and the polar ice of Antarctica.

 In the capital city Santiago there is a wide network of public transport through taxis, microbuses or micros.
-It also has a wide underground network Metro (with five lines).
+It also has a wide underground network Metro (with six lines).
 For national trips there are local airlines and very good buses from the capital city to most of the destinations in the country.
 At the International Airport of Santiago "Comodoro Arturo Merino Benítez", at 20 km. of the city, there are minibuses, buses and taxis to get to the city.

 The most important and longest paved road is the Panamericana, which joins Chile from Arica to Puerto Montt.
 There are other very good crosscutting roads and roads that go to bordering countries.
 The Carretera Austral starts in Puerto Montt.
 This road will join, in the future, this city with Punta Arenas.
 The road is 1,200 km long and goes through almost virgin landscapes and territories and is one of the main tourist attractions of Chilean Patagonia.